1.0 - Introduction

 7.0 - IT Business Continuity & Disaster Recovery (BCDR) Planning

-Building and maintaining an IT BCDR Plan is a down-payment on ensuring your business can recover in the event of a major IT incident - including a cyber-attack.
+Building and maintaining an IT BCDR (Business Continuity and Disaster Recovery) Plan is an essential investment in ensuring your business can recover in the event of a major IT incident, including cyberattacks.
+A well-crafted IT BCDR Plan combines two critical components:

 Why is BCDR Important?